Aiden-Peace300/KeyWord-Relief-AJAX/README.md

 # KEYWORD RELIEF - AJAX PROJECT

 ## Overview
-Welcome to the Vocabulary Enhancer web application, a dynamic project showcasing the power of HTML, CSS, and JavaScript.
+Welcome to the Keyword relief web application, a dynamic project showcasing the power of HTML, CSS, and JavaScript.
 This project is a testament to my proficiency in DOM manipulation, developed as a solo endeavor.
 It serves as a valuable tool for writers looking to expand their vocabulary.

 ## Features
 ### 1. Create an Entry